Johnson336/LotJLuaAPI-Scraper/README.md

 Scrapes the LotJ Lua API to create Lua function definitions for your Lua scripting environment

 ---
+### Brief
+Download the pre-built library of LotJ Lua API definitions *[here](https://github.com/Johnson336/LotJLuaAPI-Scraper/LotJLuaAPI/)*, or download the JavaScript web scraper program and follow the directions below to scrape the LotJ Lua API website to generate your own copy of definition files.

 ### Summary
-This is a JavaScript web scraper utilizing NodeJS libraries Cheerio, Axios, and FS to retrieve Lua function definitions and format them into a valid file structure for use in creating a LotJ Lua scripting environment in your VScode or Neovim, providing autocompletion and function comments while showing valid function parameter structures.
+This is a JavaScript web scraper utilizing NodeJS libraries Cheerio, Axios, and FS to generate Lua function definitions and format them into a valid file structure for use in creating a LotJ Lua scripting environment in your VScode, Neovim, or other modern coding program.
+These definitions will provide autocompletion while showing full function descriptions, usage examples, function parameters, and function return values.

 ### __Before__
 LotJ Lua API functions and data types are unrecognized.